Content types in the UI

 Page types

-WarningChanging page type settings may cause the website to stop working.
+WarningChanging page type settings can break the website.
 Although you can create page types in the admin view, you should create them from code.

 Edit a page type